 Local community health promotion

 A complementary outcome of the project will be implementing health promotion training and cultural heritage revitalization to local community members for social and cultural upliftment.
 Thus, there is great research scope, social and economic benefits in documenting and showcasing the local South African medicinal plants, their cultural and medicinal value.
-We are calling on your collaboration and support for this unique and innovative South African ethno-botanical project.

 We invite collaboration from passionate individuals, research and businesses to help grow this unique project that can be replicated here and elsewhere around the world so as to promote well-being through holistic medicine.